-If you are the purchaser of a newly built home in Florida, the law gives you a number of remedies to deal with any defects you find that were caused by the builder or sloppy workmanship.
+If you are the purchaser of a newly constructed home in Florida, the law gives you a number of remedies to deal with any defects you find that were caused by the builder or sloppy workmanship.
 When you buy a property directly from a builder or contractor, you have the right to expect that your new home is fit to live in, everything works as it should, and that your home is of the same quality as similar properties, even without your having signed a contract with the seller to that effect.
+Here, we'll discuss:

 Home construction is a huge business in Florida.
 Take a look, for example, at the numerous builder-investors who construct luxury condominium high-rises overlooking the beach.
 Given the posh environment, you might think that every new home had been crafted to meet the highest standards, but all too often this is not the case.
-Time is money, and many builders skimp on materials and choose lower quality in order to boost their profit margin.
+Time is money, and many builders have been known to skimp on materials and choose lower quality in order to boost their profit margin.

 Your warranties should also establish that you have a legal relationship with all contractors providing services on your property, because you need that in order to enforce warranties against them.
 The law refers to this relationship as "privity;" in other words, being a person who is entitled to the rights and protections of a contract.

 Hopefully, you or your attorney made sure that your warranties were drafted carefully to ensure that you will be able to enforce them, as complex disputes can arise even with express warranties.
-You may think that you have coverage, but courts have created a number of exceptions that excuse builders from providing services under a warranty.
+You might think that you have coverage, but courts have created a number of exceptions that excuse builders from providing services under a warranty.

 For example, one court excused a subcontractor from fulfilling an express warranty that only materials "of good quality" would be used, because other language in the contract documents required the contractor to use only one kind of brick, which turned out to be defective (See Wood Hopkins Contracting Co. v.
 Masonry Contractors, Inc., 235 So.2d 548 (Fla.
 1st DCA 1970).)